High-Arched Feet (Pes Cavus): How to Identify & Manage Its Impact on Your Body

 2. Increased Risk of Injuries

-Ankle instability & sprains
+Ankle sprains

-3. Poor Posture & Gait Issues
+3. Poor Gait & Posture

 1. Gait Analysis & Movement Therapy

-2. Foot MobiliSation & Strengthening Exercises
+2. Foot Mobilisation & Strengthening Exercises

 3. Posture Retraining & Manual Therapy

-4. Supportive Footwear & Orthotics
+4. Supportive & Orthotics